Chris2Rich/cars/spec.md

 api has many useful features to make data management easier api gets the data from file loaded in vps. vps stores data in csv after being created by python.

+no xbrl - inline vs not inline is irritating. easier to pass html as RAG
 ## todo
-- parse xbrl
-- fix form 6-k (foreign companies ex.
-TSM)